caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 - An optional **global options block** can be the very first thing in the file.
 - Otherwise, the first line of the Caddyfile is **always** the address(es) of the site to serve.
-- All directives **must** go in a site block.
+- All directives and matchers **must** go in a site block.
 There is no global scope or inheritence across site blocks.
 - If there is **only one site block**, its curly braces `{ }` are optional.

 A Caddyfile consists of at least one or more site blocks, which always starts with one or more [addresses](#addresses) for the site.
 Any directives appearing before the address will be confusing to the parser.